Part II Context Engineering

 2. Structure a SKILL.md

 A useful SKILL.md is not a slogan.
 It is an operational contract.
-In this repo, .agents/skills/draft-chapter/SKILL.md, .agents/skills/review-chapter/SKILL.md, sample-repo/.agents/skills/issue-to-plan/SKILL.md, and sample-repo/.agents/skills/verification/SKILL.md all define a stable purpose, an activation condition, required inputs or read order, a workflow, an output contract, and guardrails.
+In this repo, .agents/skills/draft-chapter/SKILL.md, .agents/skills/review-chapter/SKILL.md, sample-repo/.agents/skills/issue-to-plan/SKILL.md, and sample-repo/.agents/skills/verification/SKILL.md all define Purpose, Use When or Read First, Workflow or Steps, Output Contract, and Guardrails.

 3. Separate Repo Skills from User Skills